kodie-artner/AR-RViz/README.md

 Get the ip address of your device and check if you can ping it from the robot.
 - If the visualizations are lagging, select fewer topics or downsample the point clouds.

+## Dependencies

+This project is dependent on a forked [ROS-TCP-Connector](git@github.com:kodie-artner/ROS-TCP-Connector.git)

 ## Contributing

 Feel free to open a pr if you have a bug fix or enhancement.
 See the issue tracker for a list of known bugs